 Pie filling

-• In a large bowl, mix together the softened cream cheese, 1 tablespoon of half & half, and sugar until smooth.
+• In a large bowl, mix together the softened cream cheese, 1 tbsp of half & half, and sugar until smooth.
 Gently fold in the cool whip until combined.
 Spread this evenly over the bottom of the frozen pie crust.

 • In another large bowl, use a whisk to mix the pudding mix and 1 cup of half & half until well blended (1-2 minutes).
 Let this mixture stand for 3 minutes.
 After letting it stand, mix in the can of pumpkin, cinnamon, ginger, and cloves.
 Spread this evenly over top of the cream cheese layer.